-Obama delivers blazing critique of Trump in debut on 2020 campaign trail
+Obama delivers blazing critique of Trump in 2020 campaign trail debut

 The format of the event, in which supporters remained in their vehicles to maintain social distancing, offered a stark reminder of the nation’s health crisis.
 As Obama spoke, supporters could be heard cheering but also honking their horns in support.

-The scene was in stark contrast to Trump’s rallies, in which thousands of supporters huddle closely on airport tarmacs for the president’s remarks.
-Many have eschewed face masks, as Trump has denounced Democratic governors and mayors for maintaining pandemic restrictions on businesses.
+The scene was a contrast to Trump’s rallies, in which thousands of supporters huddle closely on airport tarmacs for the president’s remarks.
+Many have eschewed masks, as Trump has denounced Democratic governors and mayors for maintaining pandemic restrictions on businesses.

 Biden did not attend the event.
 The former vice president has hunkered down at his home in Wilmington, Del., and maintained a low public profile this week, with aides emphasizing that he is focused on preparing for his final debate with Trump on Thursday.

 Ahead of the drive-in rally, Obama urged supporters to vote and avoid cynicism over the country’s problems.
-He attempted to tie the social justice protests to the election, suggesting the passion that drove demonstrators would offer a bulwark against those opponents who have attempted to depress the vote.
+He tied the recent social justice protests to the election, suggesting the passion that drove demonstrators would offer a bulwark against opponents who have attempted to depress the vote.

 Obama also met with 14 Black community members in North Philadelphia to discuss issues facing Black men, including poverty, unemployment and gun violence.